evennia/evennia/docs/sphinx/source/wiki/TickerScripts.rst

 This depends on your subscribing weather rooms defining the ``echo_daynight()`` method (presumably outputting some sort of message).

-It's worth noting that this simple recipe can be used for all sorts of tickers objects.
+It's worth noting that the simple recipe above can be used for all sorts of tickers.
 Rooms are maybe not likely to unsubscribe very often, but consider a mob that "deactivates" when Characters are not around for example.

-The above TimeTicker-example could be further optimized.
+This particular TimeTicker-example could be further optimized.
 All subscribed rooms are after all likely to echo the same time related text.
 So this text can be pre-set already at the Script level and echoed to each room directly.
 This way the subscribed objects won't need a custom ``echo_daynight()`` method at all.

 Here's the more efficient example (only showing the new stuff).

 ::

     ...
-    ECHOES = ["The sun rises in the east.", "It's mid-morning", "It's mid-day",  ...]
+    ECHOES = ["The sun rises in the east.",
+              "It's mid-morning",
+              "It's mid-day", ...]

     class TimerTicker(Script):
         ...
         def at_script_creation(self):